Heraldry Symbols & What They Mean

 Another is the palmer’s staff that is a symbol of the traveller, borne in reference to the early pilgrimages to Jerusalem.

-The stag has a variety of symbolic meanings.
+The stag has a variety of symbolic meanings in heraldry.
 It can indicate someone skilful in music and a lover of harmony.

 It may also indicate a person who foresees opportunities well.
 In the latter case it is a symbol used for one who is unwilling to assail enemies rashly, who would rather stand his own ground that harm another wrongfully, and one who will not fight unless provoked.